Microsoft, LinkedIn ad spend fell FY23Q2

-Big plans for its ad business.
-Microsoft also announced its plans to increase its ad revenue from $10 billion annually to $20 billion.
-The company’s leadership did not provide a specific timeframe for reaching this goal, but if achieved, it would make Microsoft the sixth-largest digital ad seller worldwide.
+Despite the slowdown, Microsoft has big plans for its ad business.
+The company said last fall it plans to increase ad revenue from $10 billion annually to $20 billion over an unspecified period of time.
+If achieved, it would make Microsoft the sixth-largest digital ad seller worldwide.

 Dig deeper.
 Read the full earnings statement from Microsoft here.